Using Group Push

 Note: Users who show as inactive in Okta are not pushed to the downstream app.
 Inactive users must be reactivated and then the group repushed.
 If the inactive user is part of more than one group, they must be repushed to all groups in which they are members.

 Configure group push

 - Within the app, choose the Push Groups tab.

-- Click the green Push Groups button to add one or more groups.
+Click the green Push Groups button to add one or more groups.
 Groups can be added by name or by rule.
-Keep in mind that, unless the app is one listed under Enhanced Group Push, you cannot push groups or group names that already exist in the target app.
+Keep in mind that, unless the app is listed under Enhanced Group Push, you cannot push groups or group names that already exist in the target app.

 - Find groups by name provides a simple search field with auto complete capability.

 - Find groups by rule is a helpful option when there are a large number of groups or a known naming convention for them.
 The wizard allows you to create a rule and specify its search criteria.
 Once created, the rule name is shown under the By rule filter and the found groups are listed under the Group in Okta column.

 - Once populated with selected groups, use the BulkEdit button to delete or deactivate the active groups.
 Simply select one or all of the groups from the list.

 You can also delete and deactivate specific groups by clicking the Active / Inactive status button.

 - Deactivate group push: pauses the synchronization of groups, retaining their appearance in the app (e.g., Box).
 In this mode, you're able to keep adding new members to the group, but those changes won't appear in the target app.